Table of Contents

 Residency: A program accredited to provide a structured educational experience designed to conform to the Program Requirements of a particular specialty.

-Resident: Any physician in an accredited graduate medical education program, including Interns, Residents, and Fellows.
+Resident: Any physician or a dentist in an accredited graduate medical education program, including Interns, Residents, and Fellows.

 Rotation: An educational experience of planned activities in selected settings, over a specific time period, developed to meet goals and objectives of the program.